CromwellCMS/Cromwell/website/docs/overview/installation.md

 ## 2. Docker compose

-For advanced usage and more granular control you can configure a docker compose file.
+For more granular control you can configure a docker compose file.
 For this scenario we have another image which contains CMS and Nginx, without database.

 Create a new directory and place [docker-compose.yml](https://docs.docker.com/compose/) file with the following content:
 ```yml title="docker-compose.yml"